Today we are joining hundreds of others from across the industry, in celebrating International Women in Engineering Day 2019.

-During the war women had to work in the factories while the men were away, and I think that it’s important that this is taught more in schools to show that it hasn’t always been a man’s job and that women can do it too!
+During the war women had to work in the factories while the men were away.
+I think that it’s important that this is taught more in schools to show that it hasn’t always been a man’s job and that women can do it too!
 We must also try and change the stigma attached to working in a factory.
-Factories are no longer dirty, dark places to work; they are at the height of technology and provide an exciting, interesting and pleasant environment to work in.
+Factories are no longer dirty, dark places to work.
+They are at the height of technology and provide an exciting, interesting and pleasant environment to work in.

 As an industry, what do you think we can do to encourage women to consider engineering as a profession?

-I think it should be spoken about more in schools, and that we should be actively encouraging females to take up work experience in the engineering industry.
-Companies, training providers and colleges should go in to schools and give examples of career paths for women in engineering; to encourage women to apply.
+It should be spoken about more in schools.
+We should actively encourage females to take up work experience in the engineering industry.
+To encourage women to apply for roles in the industry, companies, training providers and colleges should go in to schools and give examples of career paths for women.
 Teachers could also be educated more, so that they know it is a career path for women just as much as men.
-How it is approached in schools effects how young people develop their opinion about engineering and the working environment.
+How it is approached in schools effects how our young people develop their opinion about engineering and the working environment.